 A.P.P.L.E. is also resource for news about retro and modern Apple products and other technologies at: www.callapple.org

-Call-A.P.P.L.E. is the name of our magazine that also started in 1978 and ran through 1990.
-We restarted Call-A.P.P.L.E. magazine in 2002 and continue publishing the magazine as a PDF to our paid members: www.callapple.org/magazines
+Call-A.P.P.L.E. is the name of our magazine that started in 1978 and ran through 1990, and was one of the most widely-distributed magazines in the world.
+We restarted the magazine in 2002 and continue publishing the magazine as a PDF to our paid members, with extensive articles on programming, news, reviews, and interviews: www.callapple.org/magazines

 A.P.P.L.E. is also a book publisher.
 In 2013, The WOZPAK Special Edition was released containing Steve Wozniak’s restored hand-written notes and printouts about his Apple II computer, as well as a forward from Steve Wozniak and other Apple legends.
-We actively publish several retro books a year and recently released: Nibble Viewpoints: Business Insights From The Computing Revolution, What’s Where in the Apple: Enhanced Edition, and The Colossal Computer Cartoon Book: Enhanced Edition, among others.
+We actively publish several retro books a year and recently released: Cyber Jack: The Adventures of Robert Clardy and Synergistic Software, Nibble Viewpoints: Business Insights From The Computing Revolution, What’s Where in the Apple: Enhanced Edition, and The Colossal Computer Cartoon Book: Enhanced Edition, among others.
 All of our books are listed at: www.callapple.org/books

 As a game publisher, we released a retro block game called Structris that was originally programmed on an Apple II and enhanced for iOS.
 We also publish other websites.
 AppleArchives.com hosts a variety of other content we’ve produced about early computer companies like Beagle Bros, Applied Engineering, MECC, and also links to resources around the Internet.
 VirtualApple.org online since 2003 will run Apple II software in a Web browser.

-A.P.P.L.E. was initially established in 1978 by Val J. Golding.
-The company provided software, hardware and support services for the Apple world until 1990 when due to several problems the company reorganized into a users group once again.
-From 1990 to 2001, the group existed as a users group only providing support to local northwest computer users.
+The A.P.P.L.E.
+Users Group was established in 1978 by Val J. Golding.
+The company published Call-A.P.P.L.E. magazine and others, published books, and provided software, hardware and support services for over 50,000 members in the Apple world through 1990.
+From 1990 to 2001, A.P.P.L.E. existed as a users group only providing support to local northwest computer users.

 A.P.P.L.E. is an all volunteer Apple / Macintosh users group.
 None of the members of the board or of the staff are paid and are dedicating their time to this project for the love of the computer world.

-The purpose of the group is to provide information, software, hardware, documentation, and support to all levels of users regardless of the Apple computer that they are using.
-For those members who wish to support our efforts can check the section below on volunteering.
+The purpose of the group is to provide news, information, software, hardware, documentation, and support to all levels of users regardless of the Apple computer that they are using.
+For those wishing to support our efforts, please read the section below on volunteering.
 We always encourage the enhancement of the “user helping user” concept and continue to believe that this is the best way for those who need help to gain the assistance they need.

-If you would like to help A.P.P.L.E., you can volunteer in one of several areas.
-We are always looking for people who would like to write and article for our magazine or persons with content that they would like to share with the Apple community.
+If you would like to help A.P.P.L.E., you can volunteer in one of several ways.
+We are always looking for people who would like to write for our magazine or site, with content that they would like to share with the Apple community.
 You can volunteer by emailing email@example.com.
-Please include the area or speciality you are volunteering for and your full contact information.
+Please include the area or specialty you are volunteering for and your contact information.
 Read more about article submissions: www.callapple.org/contact

-If you would like to help with this project or have materials that are relevant to the project, we definitely appreciate any and all help and information.
+If you would like to help with this project or have relevant materials, we definitely appreciate any and all help and information.
 If you are a former employee of A.P.P.L.E. and would like to have your picture and profile included in the who’s who directory, please feel free to send us a picture of yourself and a short paragraph about what you did at A.P.P.L.E. and the time frame you worked for the company.